Experience the Finest on Sugar Creek!

 We recommend wearing clothes that can get wet, a swim suit, and water shoes or old tennis shoes (not sandals) as the creek bottom is rocky and there is a bit of a current to the water.
 We also recommended you bring sunscreen, bug repellant, sunglasses, towel, change of clothing, trash bag, cooler with food and drinks, and a dry bag if you take along your camera and/or cell phone.
 We recommend you leave your car keys in the office and do not bring anything of value on the water.
 Please also do not bring extra large coolers, glass containers, or litter bugs!

-The stores sell grocery items, toiletries, pop, water, Gatorade, canoe supplies, camp supplies, ice, firewood, souvenirs, coffee, watershoes, fishing licenses, tackle, ice cream, cigarettes, batteries, and many more items.
+The stores sell grocery items, toiletries, pop, water, Gatorade, canoe supplies, camp supplies, ice, firewood, souvenirs, coffee, watershoes, fishing licenses, tackle, ice cream, batteries, and many more items.
 Please email or call if you want to know if we carry a particular item.

 The cabins are camping style, so bring everything you would normally take camping except the tent.
 Bring your bedding, towels, toiletries, cooking supplies, extra trash bags, food, beverages, and anything else you would take on a camping trip.
 The camp cabins provide electricity, air conditioning, roll-away & bunk beds (with mattresses), table with chairs, screen porch, fire-ring, charcoal grill and picnic table – all cooking is done outside.
 You can either bring your own charcoal or buy it at the camp store.
 All firewood has to be purchased from the camp store - outside firewood is prohibited.